-See Figure 3-20.
 After at least one saw head has been successfully started, the feed track can be started.

-To start the feed track and feed rollers, turn the track feed switch on the control panel to the START position and release.
+1. Turn the track feed switch on the control panel to the START position and release.
 The switch will return to the ON position and the track will start.

-The track can also be started in the same manner with the switch at the outfeed end of the resaw.
+NOTE: The track can also be started in the same manner with the switch at the outfeed end of the resaw.

-The feed track can be stopped by pressing the blade/track stop button or the emergency stop on the control panel.
-The emergency stop at the outfeed end of the resaw will also stop the feed track.
+2. Stop the feed track by pressing the blade/track stop button or the emergency stop on the control panel.

+NOTE: The emergency stop at the outfeed end of the resaw will also stop the feed track.

 Either emergency stop button will shut down the saw head motors as well as the feed track.

-If you just want to stop the track without stopping the saw blades, use the track feed switch on the control panel or at the outfeed end of the resaw.
-Turn the switch to the OFF position to stop the feed track.
+3. Turn the switch on the control panel or at the outfeed end of the resaw to the OFF position to stop the feed track without stopping the saw blades.